hatakkey/MAG-integrated/README.md

 Follow the **[documentation](docs/open5gs_verification.md)** for detailed information/checking .

 ### **3. Start the 4G FWA session**
+The script ./start_4g_bng.sh initiates the 4G FWA session setup.
+We recommend connecting to the individual nodes — MAG1 and MAG2 — beforehand to start a call trace, enabling you to monitor session activity as it occurs.
+All details are described in the documentation link below.
-Start the 4G session using the pre-defined script
+Start the 4G session using the pre-defined script:

 ```bash
 [root@compute-1 scripts]#./start_4g_bng.sh
 ```